Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 All right, thank you!

-If you’d like to have your hair done at a different time, you can ask:
+If you’d like to have your hair done at another time, you can ask:

 Avrebbe posto per domani mattina?